Ryzee119/usb64/README.md

 # USB64
-A project developed to use USB controllers on the Nintendo 64 console
+A project developed to use USB controllers on the Nintendo 64 console.
+**WARNING: Considered early BETA!**

 - [x] 4 x Simulatenous N64 controller emulation.
 - [x] 4 x Simulatenous N64 mouse emulation (Use a USB Mouse!).